 It’s also written from left to right on a page, which takes some getting used to, while the lack of vowel sounds and the use of the back of the throat when sounding out words also makes pronunciation a real challenge for learners.

 It’s odd that not many of these “toughest languages in the world” articles feature African languages.
 Well we do things a little differently at Edvoy, so let’s talk about Xhosa.
 To give you an indication on how difficult it is, Xhosa is pronounced “Kozza”.
 Except not really… you should also make a separate clicking noise with your tongue as you pronounce the ‘K’.

 Many consider Xhosa to be an obscure language, though it’s anything but.
 Xhosa is one of eleven official languages in South Africa (a country we’ve written about in our article on how Nelson Mandela impacted global education).
 It’s the first language of over 8 million South Africans, including former president Mandela himself.

 It’s those “click consonants” which set many African languages apart and make them tough to learn.
 Xhosa features 18 different click consonants that are made in different parts of the mouth — the back of the teeth and tongue, the roof of the mouth and the side of the mouth.

-Another of the world's major languages happens to also be one of the most difficult to learn.
+Another of the world's major languages happens to also be one of the most hardest language to learn.
 Strange that!

 Unless you have some experience of another Slavic language (those characteristic of north and east Europe and Eurasia), Russian will cause you some trouble.
 The alphabet isn't such a huge issue and takes nowhere nearly as long to learn as Mandarin or Japanese, but Russian grammar is a real tricky thing to master.
 There are tons of rules to remember, yet there are almost as many exceptions to these!